 - Boundaries are key to a happy, successful, and long-lasting relationship.
 It’s a sign that you share a healthy equation with your partner

 Setting boundaries means that you understand the importance of each other’s sense of space and identity, and is a sign of mutual respect in a relationship.
 Asserting yourself and putting your needs and limitations out there can be daunting at first, but crossing that bridge puts you on the path to building healthy relationships, free of contempt, criticism, and resentment.
 That makes it a journey worth undertaking.

 This article has been updated in April 2023.

 Realize that the only person’s behavior or attitude that you can control is your own.
 Focus on your emotions, needs, and wants and know that you’re the only one responsible for them.
 Focus on your thoughts and actions and be accountable for them.

-Let them know that you did not appreciate them crossing the particular boundary.
-Tell them that it was disrespectful.
+If you notice the signs your boundaries are being violated, let your partner know that you do not appreciate their approach and tell them their behavior was disrespectful.
 Communicate the boundary clearly to them again and decide the consequences of what happens if they cross it again.
 Set a limit to your engagement and be persistent about maintaining your boundaries.
 Most importantly, remain calm through it all.